-When you’re talking about addiction recovery everyone has their own horror story about what it took for them to get clean.
+When you are talking about addiction recovery everyone has their own horror story about what it took for them to get clean.

-Some people will tell you that they had to go through a horrible rehab experience, while others will tell you they toughed it out and quit cold turkey.
+Some people will tell you that they had to go through a horrible rehab experience, while others will tell you they toughed it out and quit cold turkey as a student.

 I myself have a pretty gruesome tale of woe but, no matter what the story is, the first thing that you need to know about addiction, is that it is no easy task to just stop using.